ryanivis/ping-devops-es-siem/README.md

 Important Notes
+- Allow 5-10 min for the stack to come up!
 - Do not update the above elastic password without first updating the same password within the logstash pipeline as well as bootstraping scripts.   for elasticsearch found in the corrisponding sub folders.

 - Configure your local docker client with at least 8GB Ram and 4CPU.
 - Go get'em cowboy/girl!!!